EskraS/portfolio-demo/README.md

 # portfolio-demo
-websites that are pending for portfolio
+The websites that are pending for portfolio.